SorkinType/Agbalumo/README.md

 Curvy, chunky, and compact.
 The Agbálùmọ̀ display typeface has been designed to represent and capture the beauty of African languages.
 Primarily taking shape from the use of a brush pen, it's charming, playful, and cute look lends itself to a variety of commercial use cases.
 From beautifully curated eye catching websites to brightly colored packaged items, if you aim to communicate personality, Agbálùmọ̀ is a sure selection.

 Agbálùmọ̀ is a single weight font.
 The glyph set includes standard opentype features and an assortment of stylistic alternates.
+Agbálùmọ̀ can be used for African languages that make use of the Latin script, European languages, and Vietnamese.

 Agbálùmọ̀ is designed by ColumnType